Intro-CS-App-Dev-and-Deploy/Overview/README.md

 # General Notes about Computer Apps
 - Grading should occur through,
   - Classroom Demonstration
-  - Video Demonstration
+  - Video Demonstration: submit a video of you using and talking about the features of your app
-  - GitHub "Final App" Execution
+  - GitHub "Final App" Execution: Mr. Mercer plays with it
-  - CAUTION: Mr. Mercer's computer may not run like your computer.
+  - CAUTION: Be careful about how you submit your computer app.
+Mr. Mercer's computer may not run like your computer.
 Your app my appear or behave differently, influencing your grade.

+It is best if you demonstrate to Mr. Mercer so questions and answers can happen.
+Talking about your journey and "To Do List" improves your grade.

 **Note**: assignments start with Flat and Static Programs, progressing to dynamic and introducing Intermediate CS (non-flat)